Published on September 30th, 2013 | by Ian Garstang0

 Shape Up (Xbox One)

 Shape up mixes crazy mini games with exercise as players compete in a series of mad cap activities from push ups with heavy virtual objects on your back to squat thrusting to the moon.
-The game uses real-time green screening to put you directly into the game so you can see your likeness run, jump, thrust and push your way to victory, Whilst this game does look like fun, I would be interesting in seeing the lag time between the real you and your digital version.
+The game uses real-time green screening to put you directly into the game so you can see your likeness run, jump, thrust and push your way to victory, Whilst this game does look like fun, I would be interested in seeing the lag time between the real you and your digital version.

 Disney Infinity 2.0 (Xbox One)